rcc-uchicago/user-guide/docs/ssh/advance.md

 * After ACL is set, Linux-based and ACL permissions will work together as a dual-guard system.
 The final effective access to data is granted only if permitted by both mechanisms.
 For example, if a folder is group-accessible to a user by Linux-based permission but restricted by ACL, the user cannot access this folder.

 * Be sure you have enough knowledge setting up access via Linux-based permissions and ACL, i.e., you understand what “users”, “groups,” and each attribute in `rwx` mean and how to use them.
-Otherwise, please [contact our helpdesk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support) for assistance managing your data access.
+Otherwise, please [contact our Help Desk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support){:target='_blank'} for assistance managing your data access.
 We are here and happy to help you set up the permissions to keep your data safe and accessible as required.

 ### Sharing folders with a user within a group